EnderIce2/computar/README.md

 Funny virus

-troll your friends with this fake virus!
+Troll your friends with this fake virus!

 What this thing is doing?
 Easy, randomly plays "Hello, your computer has virus!" and that's it!